Fall Salmon Fishing: Float, Fly, Spincasting and Bar Fishing Tips

 Learn » Fishing Tips »

 The arrival of fall coincides with some great freshwater fishing for Pacific salmon.
-Generally, coho begin entering many rivers along the west coast in early September, followed later in the month by chinook and chum.
+Generally, coho begin entering many rivers along the West Coast in early September, followed later in the month by chinook and chum.
 Coho are known for their acrobatic fights when hooked, and for their great taste.
 Chinook can reach massive sizes, with catches over 15 kilograms not uncommon, while “pound-for-pound,” chum are considered the hardest-fighting of the five salmon species.

-Float Fishing for Salmon
+Fishing Techniques for Salmon in Freshwater

 On medium- to fast-flowing rivers, float fishing – fishing lures or baits suspended below a fishing float – is one of the most productive methods for catching fall salmon.
 This technique is also known as “short floating.”
 A typical set-up for float fishing uses a 3.0- to 3.65-metre (10- to 12-foot) medium-action rod matched to a levelwind or centrepin reel (such as the Rapala Delta Series Levelwind or Classic Drifter Centrepin Reel), loaded with 5.44- to 6.80-kilogram (12- to 15-pound) test monofilament main line.